awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Auditing.md

 To download a log file, select that file in the **Logs** section and then choose **Download**\.

 You can also get a list of the log files by using the [describe\-db\-log\-files](http://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-log-files.html) AWS CLI command\.
-You can view the content of a log file by using the [download\-db\-log\-file\-portion](http://docs.aws.amazon.com/cli/latest/reference/rds/download-db-log-file-portion.html) AWS CLI command, and download a log file by using the [DownloadCompleteDBLogFile](RESTReference.md#RESTReference.DownloadCompleteDBLogFile) REST API\.
+You can download the contents of a log file by using the [download\-db\-log\-file\-portion](http://docs.aws.amazon.com/cli/latest/reference/rds/download-db-log-file-portion.html) AWS CLI command\.
+For more information, see [Viewing and Listing Database Log Files](USER_LogAccess.md#USER_LogAccess.Procedural.Viewing) and [Downloading a Database Log File](USER_LogAccess.md#USER_LogAccess.Procedural.Downloading)\.

 ## Audit Log Details<a name="AuroraMySQL.Auditing.Logs"></a>